 - Aerobe or facultative anaerobe, thin, pleomorphic Gram-positive rod.

-- Zoonotic infection that more commonly infects turkeys, pigs and other animals than humans.
+- Zoonotic infection more commonly infects turkeys, pigs and other animals than humans.

-- E. rhusiopathiae is only genus within species.
+- E. rhusiopathiae is the only genus within the species that infects humans.

-- Culture isolation difficult.
-Slow grower in enriched blood media with 5-10% CO2.
+- A slow grower in enriched blood media with 5-10% CO2.

-- Intrinsically resistant to vancomycin, which commonly might be used empirically unless the organism is properly identified and distinguished from diphtheroids (Corynebacterium spp.) and Lactobacillus.
+- Intrinsically resistant to vancomycin, which commonly might be used empirically unless the organism is appropriately identified and distinguished from diphtheroids (Corynebacterium spp.) and Lactobacillus.

 - Also usually resistant to aminoglycosides and sulfonamides.

 There's more to see -- the rest of this topic is available only to subscribers.